Teja2106/dotfiles/README.md

-# This is a "Initialization File" for dotfiles repo.
+# This is repo includes my configuration for faster set up.

+## Will add more configuration soon.